kazkansouh/java-servlets/README.md

 requested page.

 Also, by just looking at the format of the cookie its easy to differentiate what the backend server is.
-This might be related to one of the dependencies, e.g. Tomcat 10 might be more like Jetty - need to check this.
+I have also confirmed that Tomcat 10 uses same format as Tomcat 9.

 Jetty seems to struggle when multiple path parameters are present in the request (Tomcat did not have this issue).
 E.g.: